zcui001/zoom-speed-dial/README.md

   3. Start the Zoom application and run the script linux-zoom-speed-dial.sh with the room name to join as the input argument.

 ## Troubleshooting
 1. This tool relies on the Zoom window title/class used on your OS.
-Replace with your own window title/class if it's not same with the ones in the script.
+Replace with your own window title/class if needed.
 2. For Windows/Linux, it needs click the mouse at the right position of some buttons.
-Ajdust the positions if they don't work on your screen.
+Ajdust the positions if needed.